magnobento/sensor/README.md

 # sensor
-Repository used for provisioning a sensor
+Repository used for provisioning a sensor.